legislation/data-documentation/what-we-have.md

 We hold the text of almost all UK primary and secondary legislation published since 1988, plus the text of some UK legislation published before that date.

 Of the legislation we hold published since 1988, we hold most of it in a machine-readable format called [XML](formats/xml.md).
 All legislation held in XML format is available as HTML web pages and [dynamically generated PDF files](formats/pdf.md#dynamically-generated-pdfs), and is also available for full-text search.
-We also hold revised XML versions of most UK Public General Acts enacted before 1988, as these were rekeyed from the [Statutes in Force](glossary.md#statutes-in-force) volumes.
+We also hold revised XML versions of most pre-1988 UK Public General Acts in force as of 1<sup>st</sup> February 1991, as these were rekeyed from the [Statutes in Force](glossary.md#statutes-in-force) volumes.

-Most UK legislation we hold that was enacted or made before 1988 is currently only available as PDF.
+Most UK primary legislation we hold that was enacted before 1988 is currently only available as PDF.
+Most UK secondary legislation we hold that was made before 1987 is currently only available as XML as it was derived from XML provided by [Westlaw](reuse-licence.md#content-derived-from-westlaw).

 We do not hold text of any of the following types of legislation, although we do hold [metadata](api/sparql.md) for them: